-Discussion threads
+Topic threads

-These are just a few examples of how your team could use discussion threads.
+These are just a few examples of how your team could use topic threads.
 It's OK to experiment, find the practices that align with how your team likes to work, and evolve your practices over time.

 Imagine a team has a meeting about a topic and identifies a follow-up item.
 The person responsible for following up decides to open a thread on the topic and assign it to themselves.
 That way, they won't forget about it, and the team can discuss it further if need be.